The Cattle Drive Protocol¶

 }

-may depend on the implications.
+where the exact allowed value in profile may depend on the implications.
 Similarly, the allowed options for the actor.

 The response currently is the actor object